maroacc/LSTM-padel-video-classification/README.md

 > >		| Backhand
 > >		...

+6. Clone the Github repository into Google Colab
 7. Extract files from video with script extract_files.py.
 Pass video files extenssion as a param

 `	$ python extract_files.py mp4`